Zan0115/Time-Series-dataset-EN/README.md

 | Dataset6 | Non-Uniform Lighting| Texture 3  | 15 / 15             | 1100 / 40 / 34          |

 ## File Structure
-The Circular Knitted Fabric Dataset (CKD-1) folder contains three fabric types: Texture 1, Texture 2, and Texture 3.
+The Circula Knitting Dataset (CKD-1) folder contains three fabric types: Texture 1, Texture 2, and Texture 3.
 These are placed in three separate directories, each named accordingly.
 The overall structure is as follows:
 ![img_8.png](img_8.png)

 Each knitted fabric dataset includes two subdirectories: train (training set) and test (test set).
 The training set contains defect-free images and periodic cutline images, stored in the defect-free folder.
 Corresponding ground truth defect masks are stored in the groundtruth folder.
 The test set includes periodic cutline images (circular folder) and ground truth annotations.
 The test set consists of defect-free images, periodic cutline images, and defective samples (defect folder).